Sybio/ImageWorkshop/README.md

 ### Latest updates

+**Version 1.2.3 - 2012-08-30**
+- Fixing a position bug when cropping with some positioning choices on crop() method
+- Changing the comportment of updateLayerPositionsAfterCropping(), an internal method
+- Removing useless cropBackground() method
+- Refactoring crop() method (comportment doesn't change)
+- Updating the lib path in the test file

 **Version 1.2.2 - 2012-08-16**
 - Fixing a bug when applying a filter because of given parameter number